kalennepo/Oravo/README.md

 # audiobook-converter
 Converts ebooks into audiobooks with AI voices.
-A fun project by Kalen Nepomuceno
+A personal project by Kalen Nepomuceno